Any questions ?

 Umaiya Muzaffar

-Umaiya Muzaffar is from Srinagar, J&K. She did her schooling at Mallinson School, Srinagar.
-Later she joined Govt.
-Women’s College, M. A. Road, Srinagar to pursue Bachelor’s in Science.
+Umaiya Muzaffar is from Srinagar, J&K. She did her schooling at Mallinson School, Srinagar, and completed her bachelor’s from the Government.
+Women’s College, M. A. Road, Srinagar.
 It was this very institute where her research journey began and she got interested in Biotechnology.
-To fulfil the dream of pursuing research in the field of Biotechnology, Umaiya moved to Delhi and joined University of Jamia Hamdard, New Delhi and did Masters in Biotechnology.
+To fulfil the dream of pursuing research in the field of Biotechnology, Umaiya moved to Delhi and joined the University of Jamia Hamdard, New Delhi, and did Master’s in Biotechnology.
+After completing her Master’s degree, Umaiya joined Universiti Putra Malaysia, Malaysia, where she is currently pursuing her Ph.D.
+Her research focuses on the therapeutic potential of engineered mesenchymal stem cells in treating COVID-19-associated cytokine storm.
+Umaiya joined JKscientist as an outreach member as well as is part of the JKScientists communications team.
+She can be reached at umaiyasufi@gmail.com

 Iqball Faheem